 In addition to the essential remodeling options above, folks need to consider the width of any hallways in a home.
 Navigating a wheelchair around a home requires wider space not only to fit through but to turn around.
 Doors will need to be wider and handles lower and easy to open.
 Doors that swing inward can be challenging to negotiate with a wheelchair and often sliding doors are easier.
 Kitchen access, shelving, and pantries need to be considered as well.
 Every situation is different.

 Georgia ADA Home Remodeling

 Planning is so important when it comes to remodeling your home within ADA guidelines.
 Determining what areas of the home ideally need handicap access and deciding the best way to make that happen can be difficult.
 Sometimes, due to the configuration of the home and other needs, an elevator may be necessary for ingress and egress to the home.
 This alone can necessitate a complete change of an existing floorplan in order to install an elevator shaft, equipment room, electrical systems and entryways to accommodate the occupants.
 Relying on a general contractor that has experience in ADA remodeling is critical.
 ContractorMen in Dawsonville, GA has remodeled many homes to accommodate ADA needs.
 They have the experience along with the knowledge to design and build all aspects of the construction process.
 ContractorMen can provide a quote for a remodel within your budget.
-They can help determine what remodeling aspects are most critical to your situation.
+They can help determine what remodeling aspects are most critical to your situation and create spaces that are beautiful and functional.
 Call ContractorMen at (404) 801-5656 to discuss your needs today so you can enjoy your home, increase your independence and live in comfort in your ADA home.